Last Updated on

 We hope you found our reviews valuable and helpful in your own search.
-Either take our suggestions at face value, or use the entire thing as a sort of buyers’ guide.
-Have fun picking the right binoculars, and happy birding.
+Either take our suggestions at face value or use the entire thing as a sort of buyers’ guide.
+Have fun picking the right binoculars, and of course, happy birding.

 Robert’s obsession with all things optical started early in life, when his optician father would bring home prototypes for Robert to play with.
 Nowadays, Robert is dedicated to helping others find the right optics for their needs.
 His hobbies include astronomy, astrophysics, and model building.
 Originally from Newark, NJ, he resides in Santa Fe, New Mexico, where the nighttime skies are filled with glittering stars.

 Compound Vs. Dissecting Microscope: What’s the Difference?

 4 Ways to Take Photos Through a Microscope

 Magnification vs. Diopter: Understanding the Difference

 Hawk vs Eagle: What’s the Difference?
 (With Pictures)